dabit3/next.js-amplify-workshop/README.md

 - Please choose the type of app that youre building: javascript
 - What javascript framework are you using: react
 - Source Directory Path: . (this sets the base directory to the root directory)
-- Distribution Directory Path: build
+- Distribution Directory Path: .next
 - Build Command: npm run-script build
 - Start Command: npm run-script start
 - Do you want to use an AWS profile?
 Y